Royal Australian Air Force

 You can view a RAAF personnel record in the National Archives' Canberra Research Centre.

-If the record is 'open', your request can be processed in 5 business days.
-Many records are 'not yet examined' and need clearance before they can be publicly viewed.
+If the record is 'open', or 'open with exception' your request can be processed in 5 business days.
+Records which are still 'not yet examined' need clearance before they can be publicly viewed.
 This can take up to 90 business days, so please submit your request well in advance of your visit.

 You can also ask us a question about accessing records.